 The previously used term ‘purdah’ came into popular use across central and local government to describe the period of time immediately before elections or referendums when specific restrictions on communications activity are in place.
 The terms ‘pre-election period’ and ‘heightened sensitivity’ are now used instead.

-A number of authorities will have elections on Thursday 6 May 2021 including those postponed in May 2020.
+A number of authorities will have elections on Thursday 5 May 2022.

 Local government sometimes views this period as a time when communications has to shut down completely.
 This is not the case, and the ordinary functions of councils can continue, but some restrictions do apply, by law.

 The Code of Recommended Practice on Local Authority Publicity is based around seven principles to ensure that all communications activity:

 - is objective

 - is appropriate

 - has regard to equality and diversity

 - is issued with care during periods of heightened sensitivity.

 This last principle, to ensure special care is taken during periods of heightened sensitivity, is of particular relevance during the pre-election period.